ueffel/caddy-imagefilter/README.md

 * **<filter-args...>** support [caddy placeholders](https://caddyserver.com/docs/caddyfile/concepts#placeholders).

-At least one filter has to be configured or this would be just an inefficent `file_server`.
+At least one filter has to be configured or this would be just an inefficient `file_server`.
 No filters configured is therefore considered invalid and will emit an error on start.

 ### Examples